 The Broadford Bridge Action Group (a coalition of individuals and groups campaigning against oil drilling in this part of the Weald) arranged a well-attended Public Meeting for West Chiltington residents on Sunday 25th June in West Chiltington Village Hall (details available on the 'Full' village site 'News' page).
 It is worth reading the right-hand panel to see what effect has been claimed at a similar site near Gatwick.

-I am attempting to put together a page here which will give, hopefully, a 'balanced' view of the situation, but in the interim if anyone is unhappy with what is happening they MUST raise their concerns at all levels, from local Parish Council up to Nick Herbert.
-Silence will inevitably be assumed to be support FOR the exploration.
+I have put together a page here which will give, hopefully, a 'balanced' view of the situation, and if anyone is unhappy with what is happening they MUST raise their concerns at all levels,from local Parish Council up to Nick Herbert.
+Silence will inevitably be assumed to be support FOR the development of the site.

 This disease (commonly called 'Alabama Rot' - but more correctly Cutaneous and renal glomerular vasculopathy - 'CRGV') first surfaced in the UK in the New Forest area late 2012, I believe, and appears to have spread across the country, possibly as far north as the Borders.
 'Alabama Rot' is in fact a different disease and affected only greyhounds, and in the USA - in Alabama.

 The latest case, the first in our area, has been confirmed by the vets but it is important to stress that this does not mean the infection is in the village, or in any particular location, since most dogs are exercised in several locations and for all we know the dog could have contracted the disease anywhere.

 However, it is also important that owners should be alert to the symptoms.
 It appears that the first signs which are typical of a CRGV infection are lesions in various locations.
 If the disease then develops it can often lead to renal failure.